 Imagine getting paid to surf the web for hours.
 The way you get paid for taking on a survey, partaking in a social experiment, donating an organ or sperm?

-This is the way distributed apps are touted to work: by rewarding you for the use of specific applications (in a peer-to-peer review like setting) with cashable tokens.
+This is the way distributed apps are touted to work.
+They reward you for the use of specific applications (in a peer-to-peer review setting) with cashable tokens.
 Seems only fair right?

 Now you can imagine how companies like Cambridge Analytica would react to having to pay you for their use of your data.
 They would surely be reluctant and that’s why they preferred to work clandestinely.
 But if they could pay companies like Facebook for the use of data, why not pay us directly?

 Joining the ‘DApps revolution’ is a no-brainer.
 Those at the forefront of building and supporting DApps will end up with a more substantial chunk of the market.

 There are currently also web-browsers (built as DApps on blockchain platforms such as Ethereum or EOS) that will reward you for merely using their DApps.

-For instance, you are rewarded in cashable tokens to surf the net over applications like Google Chrome, Opera, Microsoft Edge or Mozilla Firefox.
+For instance, you are rewarded in cashable tokens to surf the net over applications like Google Chrome, or Mozilla Firefox.

-It is therefore, only a matter of time that this form of Internet-browsing and use of applications becomes the norm.
+It is only a matter of time that this form of Internet-browsing and use of applications becomes the norm.

 The Internet revolutionized the way we communicate, socialize, learn, shop, and do business online.
 DApps however, will determine the way you get compensated for doing the things you love to do online.